ravendb/docs/docs/consumer/advanced/document-metadata.markdown

 There are two ways of doing that:

 * **Explicitly** - after retrieving a `RavenJObject` holding the metadata by calling `session.Advanced.GetMetadatFor(entity)` method call, you can explicitly manipulate that object and add keys of your own.
+Those changes will be tracked in the Unit of Work, and persisted following the next call to SaveChanges.

 * **Listeners** - `documentStore.RegisterListener(myStoreListener)` provide a way to register an implementation of `IDocumentStoreListener`, which will be called when any session is about to store the entity to RavenDB.